-I want to work with the kind of stories that both create and sustain life-long readers—books that make me sigh with contentment, learn something new, or take delight in twists I didn’t anticipate.
 I’m actively seeking to add high-concept commercial and general fiction, young adult novels with a strong voice and propulsive pacing, and heartfelt and humorous middle grade novels across genres to my list.
-While concept is key, I tend to lean literary in terms of execution.
+At the moment, my list is about 50% kid lit with an emphasis on middle grade projects and 50% adult fiction.

-I often fall for books that sit at the intersection of a variety of genres.
-I love mysteries, found families, sibling stories, haunted houses, buried secrets, disability and mental health rep, coming-of-age narratives, non-western cultures and mythologies (I took every cultural anthropology course I could in college, and believe I would have gone down that path in another life), animal/spirit companions, strong (and potentially unlikable) women, toxic relationships (especially friendships), high stakes adventures, family sagas, smart horror, and anything that makes me laugh and/or cry (preferably both).
-I’m not the best fit for women’s fiction or adult romance, though I love elements of both as b-plots.
+I often fall for books that sit at the intersection of a variety of genres (genre eclectic, if you will).
+I love mysteries, found families, sibling stories, haunted houses, buried secrets, disability and mental health rep, coming-of-age narratives, non-western cultures and mythologies, animal/spirit companions, strong (and potentially unlikable) women, toxic relationships (especially friendships), high stakes adventures, family sagas, smart horror, and anything that makes me laugh and/or cry (preferably a balance of both).
+I’m not the best fit for adult romance, though I love romance in b-plots, and am open to romance authors interested in establishing other lines of business, too.

 I was born and raised in Southern California in a multicultural, blended family, so I have a soft spot for books that shine a spotlight on the nuances of family relationships and identity.
 And I’m especially looking for books that are inclusive and accurately reflect our world—I like characters who aren’t your typical lead and to be surprised by the unexpected.

--Basically any commercial fiction that could sit on a shelf next to Blake Crouch or Michael Crichton—something that plays with horror, speculative, or STEM elements to start a conversation
+- Basically any commercial fiction that could sit on a shelf next to Blake Crouch or Michael Crichton—something that plays with horror, speculative, or STEAM elements to start a conversation

-Think: Celeste Ng’s EVERYTHING I NEVER TOLD YOU, Angie Kim’s MIRACLE CREEK, Riley Sager’s HOME BEFORE DARK, Brit Bennett’s THE VANISHING HALF, Grady Hendrix's THE SOUTHERN BOOK CLUB'S GUIDE TO SLAYING VAMPIRES, Ashley Audrain's THE PUSH, Madeline Miller’s CIRCE, Alex Michaelides' THE SILENT PATIENT, Kate Atkinson's LIFE AFTER LIFE, and Silvia Moreno-Garcia’s MEXICAN GOTHIC.
+Think: Celeste Ng’s EVERYTHING I NEVER TOLD YOU, Emily St. John Mandel's STATION ELEVEN, Angie Kim’s MIRACLE CREEK, Riley Sager’s HOME BEFORE DARK, Brit Bennett’s THE VANISHING HALF, Grady Hendrix's THE SOUTHERN BOOK CLUB'S GUIDE TO SLAYING VAMPIRES, Ashley Audrain's THE PUSH, Madeline Miller’s CIRCE, Alex Michaelides' THE SILENT PATIENT, Kate Atkinson's LIFE AFTER LIFE, and Silvia Moreno-Garcia’s MEXICAN GOTHIC.
+The films ARRIVAL and READY OR NOT; anything with the humor of FLEABAG.
 Some tried-and-true favorites are Barbara Kingsolver’s THE POISONWOOD BIBLE and Steinbeck's EAST OF EDEN.

 ABOUT THE AGENCY: